List of Macross video games

 This is a list of Macross video games.
-Even though some of these games have only been released in the Japanese domestic market rather than abroad (where the Macross franchise has also been licensed by Harmony Gold as Robotech) they extend the franchise with noticeable key elements such as original animation scenes, characters and mecha known as Valkyries.

-Due to the vast number of platforms, this list sorts video games by chronological order instead of systems, supports or genres.
+Even though some of these games have only been released in Japan rather than abroad (where the Macross franchise has also been licensed by Harmony Gold as Robotech) they extend the franchise with noticeable key elements such as original animation scenes, characters and mecha known as Valkyries.Due to the vast number of platforms, this list sorts video games by chronological order instead of systems, supports or genres.
 Official crossover video games are part of the list, yet unofficial hobbyist-made freeware applications and licensed non-game applications are not listed.

 The following list is presented as such: